 Needless to say, prerequisite for doing any of these calculations is to collect quality data.

-If you require any help with this, you can always take a look at our consulting services offering.
+If you require any help with this, you can always contact us.